Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 IFCONFIG Command

-command displays the network configuration details for the interfaces on the current system when it is run without any arguments.
+The ifconfig command displays the network configuration details for the interfaces on the current system when you run it without any arguments.

 ifconfig [INTERFACE]

 You can also configure interfaces and also set them to up or down.
-It’s best to refer to the manual pages for more information on how to do this.
+It is best to refer to the manual pages for more information.

 ifconfig